-Judge Morrell was elected to the court in 2019.
-Judge Morrell handles probate matters, general criminal dockets in Boone County, as well as the Centralia Municipal Court docket.
+Judge Morrell was elected to the court in 2018.
+Judge Morrell handles probate matters, general criminal and civil dockets in Boone County, as well as the Ashland Municipal Court docket.

 Judge Morrell is a graduate of the University of Kansas School of Law and received her undergraduate degree in Psychology from the University of Kansas.